zzc-ccccc/MonkeyOCR/docs/Quantization.md

         --w-bits 4 \
         --w-group-size 128 \
         --batch-size 1 \
-        --revision Qwen2_5_VLForConditionalGeneration \
         --work-dir ./monkeyocr_quantization
     ```
     Wait for the quantization to complete.
     * If the quantization process is killed, you need to check if you have sufficient memory.
     * For reference, the maximum VRAM usage for quantization with these parameters is approximately 6.47GB.

-3. You might encounter the following error:
+4. You might encounter the following error:
     ```
     RuntimeError: Error(s) in loading state_dict for Linear: size mismatch for bias: copying a param with shape torch.Size([2048]) from checkpoint, the shape in current model is torch.Size([1280]).